patrickbrandt/wpb.is/Readme.md

 I deploy like this: ```sls deploy```

-I manage vanity URLs with the DynamoDB portal:
+I manage vanity URLs with the DynamoDB portal like this:

 ![image](https://cloud.githubusercontent.com/assets/11197026/21528379/173305dc-cd00-11e6-8475-4d9fdcba0387.png)